CHAPTERS 24-26

 James stared at him, his throat extremely dry.
 He managed a nod.

-Benson’s face softened with a pleasant smile, and he continued on ahead, taking his leave.
+Benson’s face softened with a pleasant smile, and he continued on ahead to the door, taking his leave.
 “Good.
-See you tomorrow morning, then.
-Nine o’clock.”
+We’ll pick this up again tomorrow evening.”

 James shook his head, dazed.
 “I’m resigning, Dr. Benson.
 I won’t be there.”

 The director paused at the door.
-“Fight it if you want, Dr. Siles,” he said.
-“But there is no going back for you.”
+“Fight it if you want,” he said.
+“But we both know there’s no going back for you.
+You want this too much.”

-James spent the forty minute drive back to Worthing in crushing, despondent anxiety.
-Benson had offered his unwavering confidence in James’ crazy ambitions, along with the promise to cultivate them instead of shrink back like Richard had.
+James spent the long drive back to Worthing emotionally destroyed.
+Benson had talked him up, offered unwavering confidence, happy to cultivate his reckless ambitions instead of shying away like Richard and Eve had.

 And James had been caught in the spell.